And You Thought There Is Never a Girl Online?: Characters

 The viewpoint character of the light novels, Hideki is a first-year high school student who plays Legendary Age (LA), under the name Rusian (ルシアン, Rushian), a male knight.
 At first, he distrusts girls online after having been rejected by a girl who told him that she was actually a guy in real life.
 He is Ako's in-game husband in Legendary Age after reluctantly accepting her many repeated in-game proposals.
 Over the course of the series, Hideki begins to develop real feelings for Ako and attempts to help her differentiate reality from the gaming world.
-Outside of LA, he used to be an otaku.
+Outside of LA, he is an otaku.